Abedmuh/express-auth-asset/README.md

 - +Message Broker
 - +Containerization

-*+ was microservice add ons
+\*+ was microservice add ons

 # what this app doing?

-SO the app just shop website can buy and sell, u have seller and buyer. as admin u can do any and has responsibility create dev blogs as super user u can see dashboard and get analitycs what was trending on this app (this one will be hard) as seller u can sell some product and get all access same as user.
+So the app just shop website can buy and sell, u have seller and buyer. as admin u can do any and has responsibility create dev blogs as super user u can see dashboard and get analitycs what was trending on this app (this one will be hard) as seller u can sell some product and get all access same as user.